dvreeze/yaidom/docs/yaidom-tutorial.rst

 much (namespace-agnostic) XML querying is already possible.
 This says a lot about the expressive power of Scala's Collections API, as a *universal query API*.

-Yaidom queries are less verbose than the queries above, but a lot of what the yaidom query API offers is just syntactic sugar.
-The foundation is still the same: core ``Elem`` methods ``allChildElems`` and ``findAllElemsOrSelf``, and the rest is offered by the Scala Collections API itself, and/or by some syntactic sugar.
-As an example of the latter, yaidom offers method ``elem.filterElemsOrSelf(p)``, which is equivalent to ``elem.findAllElemsOrSelf.filter(p)``.
+Yaidom queries are less verbose than the "mini-yaidom" queries above, but a lot of what the yaidom query API offers are just convenience methods.
+The foundation is still the same: core ``Elem`` methods ``allChildElems`` and ``findAllElemsOrSelf``, and the rest is offered by the Scala Collections API itself, and/or by some convenience methods or syntactic sugar.
+As an example of such a convenience method, yaidom offers method ``elem.filterElemsOrSelf(p)``, which is equivalent to ``elem.findAllElemsOrSelf.filter(p)``.

 The "mini-yaidom" above also shows immutable element trees, just like the real yaidom API offers.
 These immutable element trees are thread-safe.

-**In summary, using the Scala Collections API and only a minimal "mini-yaidom" API, the contours of a powerful XML query API already become visible.
-Indeed, the Scala Collections API lays the foundation of yaidom.**
+**In summary, using the Scala Collections API and only a minimal "mini-yaidom" API, it already becomes obvious that the Scala Collections API plus only a few core element query methods make for a powerful XML query language.
+Indeed, the Scala Collections API lays most of the foundation of yaidom.**

 Yaidom and namespaces
 ---------------------